October 7th, 2011 by Darren Cottingham

 Jeep continues to push its 4×4 heritage in the Cherokee by offering the Jeep Trail Rated four-wheel-drive system –Selec-Trac II.

 Selec-Trac II is a shift-on-the-fly four-wheel-drive system.
 Select-Trac II operates in 2WD, 4WD Auto, 4WD Low and Neutral.
 To back it up the Cherokee features independent front suspension with rack-and pinion steering and a five-link rear suspension set-up.
-Read the rest of this entry »
+Continue reading “2012 Jeep Cherokee arrives with new diesel engine” »

 Maserati has detailed its ambitious plans to shift up a gear and increase annual sales to 50,000 units.
 There are new products that will push the growth with concepts scheduled to debut at the upcoming Frankfurt motor show.